Last Updated on May 17, 2022 by Melissa S.

 It will make your accounting easier because all your transactions are recorded in one place, both income and expenses.
 Many banks offer a free banking period for new businesses, and some will also assign you a business mentor who might be able to offer some advice – but don’t rely on this.

 Once you have your bank account for business, use it exclusively for business.
-It’s important not to mix personal and business expenses for a couple of reasons:
+It’s important not to mix personal and business expenses for two key reasons:

 - Mixing the two will mean you have to wade through two lots of figures to find business transactions.
 It’ll take longer and increase the chances of errors creeping into your accounting.